lskillen/lskillen/README.md

   - 🌩️ [**Cloudsmith**](https://cloudsmith.com)  (2018-present) - Leading cloud-native artifact management platform (see above!)
   - 💸 [**Vulcan FT**](https://github.com/vulcanft) (2012-2016) - Fintech platform using Domain Specific Language tech (hint: No.)
   - 🏴‍☠️ [**Newzbin**](https://en.wikipedia.org/wiki/Newzbin) (2001-2010) - Groundbreaking Usenset search engine that set some interesting legal precedents in UK tech

-## 💡 Technical Focus

-- Cloud-native architectures and distributed systems.
-- Search engine technology and high-performance computing.
-- Security and software supply chain integrity.
-- Web-scale services and database optimization.

-## 🎮 Beyond the Code

-- Proud father balancing tech leadership with family time.
-- Avid gamer (board games, video games, you name it!)
-- Technology tinkerer and perpetual learner.
-- Open source contributor and community supporter.

-## 🛠️ Expertise

-- Building developer-first platforms and tools.
-- Scaling cloud-native architectures.
-- Technical leadership and team building.
-- Enterprise security and compliance.

 ## ❓ What's going on?

-Having raised over $30 million (🤑), we are building the team and technology of Cloudsmith through to IPO (🚀).
+Having raised over $53 million (🤑), we are building the team and technology of Cloudsmith through to IPO (🚀).

 WE ARE HIRING.
 See: https://careers.cloudsmith.com/